-TSX is a global leader when it comes to listing Oil & Gas companies.
-The Exchanges strong presence in the resource sector means we understand the particular challenges faced by Oil & Gas companies both in the leadup to listing and while operating as a public company.
+TSX is a global leader when it comes to listing oil & gas companies.
+TSXV has shown particular strength in the resource sector.
+The Exchanges strong presence in the resource sector means we understand the particular challenges faced by oil & gas companies both in the leadup to listing and while operating as a public company.
 Our experienced business development team, and in particular our Global Energy Head, can answer questions about your specific situation as you prepare to go public.
 We encourage you to use the contact information found at the back of this guide.

-Some requirements are common to all Oil & Gas companies, whatever their specific situation.
-In particular, Oil & Gas companies applying to list on either Exchange must file particular technical and/or geological reports in support of their application.
+Some requirements are common to all oil & gas companies, whatever their specific situation.
+In particular, oil & gas companies applying to list on either Exchange must file particular technical and/or geological reports in support of their application.
 Once public, regularly filing such reports will be part of your company's ongoing disclosure obligations.
 These reports are governed by National Instrument 51-101.